 \subsection{Saddle move}

-Next we define the morphism $\eta$ induced by the saddle move in Figure \ref{saddle-move-figure}.
-Unlike the morphisms in the previous subsections, we will not give an explicit form of $\eta$.
-Instead, we prove two composition formulas of $\eta$, which are all we need to know about $\eta$ in this paper.
+Next we define the morphism $\eta$ induced by a saddle move.
+Unlike the morphisms in the previous subsections, we will not give an explicit formula for $\eta$.
+Instead, we prove two composition lemmas for $\eta$, which are all we need to know about $\eta$ in this paper.